Dino Bravo: Maple Leaf Wrestling / Mid Atlantic Championship Wrestling (1978–1979)

 By the late 1970s, Bravo had become a big enough draw to get a singles push in the Montreal territory.
-While still finishing up his WWWF commitments, Bravo jumped to Maple Leaf Wrestling and appeared on December 16, 1978 at a TV taping and defeated Rocky Della Serra.
-One day later he faced Gene Kiniski in a match for the vacated NWA Canadian Heavyweight Championship, and that night Dino Bravo secured his first ever singles title.
+While still finishing up his WWWF commitments, Bravo jumped to Maple Leaf Wrestling and defeated Rocky Della Serra in a televised match on December 16, 1978.
+One day later he faced Gene Kiniski in a match for the vacated NWA Canadian Heavyweight Championship, and secured his first ever singles title.

-On January 14, 1979 the new champion faced AWA World Heavyweight Champion Nick Bockwinkle at Maple Leaf Gardens, defeating the outside champion via disqualification.
+On January 14, 1979, the new champion faced AWA World Heavyweight Champion Nick Bockwinkle at Maple Leaf Gardens, defeating the outside champion via disqualification.

 While still holding the NWA Heavyweight Championship, Bravo returned to Mid-Atlantic to engage in a series of matches with Greg Valentine in January 1979.
 Bravo also defeated Ric Flair in singles action on January 20, 1979 in Spartanburg, South Carolina.
 "The Nature Boy" then travelled to Maple Leaf Wrestling to challenge Bravo for his Canadian championship on February 4, 1979, and again Bravo was victorious.
 Greg Valentine then traveled to Toronto on March 25 and was in turn beaten by Bravo.
 However, on April 8 Valentine defeated Bravo in a no disqualification match in Toronto to capture the Canadian Heavyweight title.

 Dino Bravo then toured Mid Atlantic in April, facing United States Champion Ric Flair on April 10 in Raleigh, North Carolina.
 Falling in defeat, Bravo then challenged Ken Patera two days later for the Mid Atlantic Heavyweight Title and lost via disqualification.
 Bravo returned to Maple Leaf Wrestling in May.
 He faced Canadian Champion Greg Valentine on June 30, 1979 in Toronto and regained his title.